 Amy Ratelle is presently an academic administrator at the Faculty of Arts and Science at the University of Toronto, Canada.
 She received her PhD in Communication and Culture, a joint programme between Ryerson University and York University, and holds degrees in Film Studies from Ryerson University (BFA), and Carleton University (MA).

 Her most recent essays have appeared in Literary Cultures and Twenty-First-Century Childhoods (ed.
 Her first book, Animality and Children’s Literature and Film, was published by Palgrave Macmillan in 2015.

 Her research areas include animation, animality studies, children’s literature and culture, and critical media studies.
-Her professional portfolio includes project management, research fund management, social media and multimedia storytelling.
+Her professional portfolio includes research administration, grants and awards applications & management, project management, research fund management, social media and multimedia storytelling.